Sunday, June 30, 2024

 Comparable sales analysis plays a crucial role in determining a property's value in real estate valuation.
 However, the traditional approach of making subjective adjustments to comparable sales data tends to raise questions about the reliability of the final value conclusions.
 To address this challenge, I will use this three-part blog post to delve into a comprehensive methodology that combines statistical rigor with traditional valuation principles to enhance the accuracy and explainability of property valuations.

 Finally, moving beyond the statistical realm, the third step incorporates the art of traditional comparable sales analysis.
-This aspect involves selecting comparable sales based on criteria such as least adjustments and sales recency.
+This aspect involves selecting comparable sales based on criteria such as the least adjustments and sales recency.
 It emphasizes the importance of applying logic and expertise in identifying genuinely comparable properties, thereby enhancing the accuracy and credibility of the valuation process.

 By combining the precision of regression modeling with the artistry of traditional valuation principles, this three-step approach promises to deliver value conclusions that are accurate, transparent, and logical.
 Through this blog post series, I aim to showcase a more informed and systematic method of conducting comparable sales analysis, ultimately elevating the standards of property valuation practices.